frederic-bousefsaf/ippg-luv_skindetect_cwt/README.md

 ![Alt text](illustrations/results.png?raw=true "Results computed from the sample data")

-*Results computed from the sample data*
+*Results computed from the sample data.*